Formulate a Comprehensive and Consistent Brand Portfolio Strategy

 An example list of aspects open for consideration:

-- Assess the (future) price sensitivity of target customers, both within the distribution funnel asl well as final customer segments.
+Assess the (future) price sensitivity of target customers, both within the distribution funnel as well as final customer segments.

-- Potential synergies to be created at brand and production level.
+Potential synergies to be created at a brand -and production level.

 Define the PMC role of each Brand

-We help you to ensure that each brand adds a value to the portfolio.
-Overlapping and cannibalization brands needs to be identified and require a cost/benefit analysis.
+We help you to ensure that each brand adds value to the portfolio.
+Overlapping and cannibalization of brands need to be identified and require a cost/benefit analysis.

 Distinct Strategic from Tactical Brands